- Education and Science»

-Price leadership is another form of collusion of Oligopoly firms.
+Price leadership is another form of collusion of oligopoly firms.
 Actually it is a secret matter among firms.
 And one firm considered as the leader and fix price and related things.
-All the firms in the Oligopoly industry will follow the rules fixed by the leader.
+All the firms in the oligopoly industry will follow the rules fixed by the leader.
 Here there is no possibility of competition between leader and individual firms.
-Generally three types of price leadership can be see, like
+Generally three types of price leadership can see in practice, like

 i- Low cost price leadership